JosefHeel/josefheel.github.io/index.md

 Welcome to my personal website!
 With this web appearance, I would like to give you an insight in the things I am interested in and hence work on.
-As a hobby, I have always worked on some projects, be it mechanical, electrical or software.
+As a hobby, I have always worked on some projects, be it mechanical, electrical or -related.
 Some of the pieces I proudly present on this web page - so enjoy.

 > Work like hell, tell everyone everything you know, close a deal with a
 > handshake, and have fun.
-- Harold E. Edgerton, U.S. electrical engineer
+Harold E. Edgerton, U.S. electrical engineer

 ## Under Construction